tejaskumark/wifi_device_management/README.md

 # WiFi Clients Management Remotely
-Connect Different OS Clients Windows, Mac, Ubuntu, Raspberry Pi to WiFi Remotely
+Connect Different OS Clients Windows, Mac, Ubuntu, RaspberryPi to WiFi Remotely

 - It is a docker/container based, so to run this on any machine user can follow below simple steps.